nosarthur/nosarthur.github.io/_posts/2017-05-07-second-law.md

 * perpetual machine of the second kind is defined as the negation of Lord Kevin's formulation
 * Clausius' formulation is equivalent to Lord Kevin's formulation.

-To show their equivalence, let's first show some useful facts using Lord Kevin's formulation.
+To show their equivalence, let's first show some useful facts using Clausius' formulation.
 Suppose we have two engines, both working between two heat sources 1 and 2, and both are not refrigerators, i.e., $$W>0$$ and $$W'>0$$.
 Here we use primed and un-primed letters to distinguish the two.
 Then